jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum.md

 The turnout for the election was high, at around 74% on average.
 The smallest turnout came form the cities of Glasgow, London and Manchester.
-London in particular showed a surprisingly low turnout across the area, which may have changed the result as London proved to be singificantly in favour of remaining within the EU.
+London in particular showed a surprisingly low turnout across the area, which may have changed the result as London proved to be significantly in favour of remaining within the EU.

 [![turnout map][turnoutmap]][largeturnoutmap]